 In 1981, the diocese, which had existed since the mid-19th century, was raised to a non-metropolitan archbishopric as the Archdiocese of Monaco.

-In 1993, Monaco became a full voting member of the United Nations, marking a significant step in its international recognition.
+In 1993, Monaco became a full voting member of the United Nations, marking its recognition as a sovereign state.

-Since 1993, the headquarters of the International Association of Athletics Federations (IAAF), the world governing body of athletics, has been located in Monaco.
-An IAAF Diamond League meet is annually held at Stade Louis II.
+Since 1993, the headquarters of the International Association of Athletics Federations, the world governing body of athletics, is located in Monaco.

 In 1994, the International School of Monaco was founded.

-1997 Formula One World Champion Jacques Villeneuve has raced for Maserati MSG Racing.
+1997 Formula One World Champion Jacques Villeneuve has raced for the ROKiT Venturi Racing Team previously.

-In 1997, the Audiovisual Institute of Monaco was founded to preserve audiovisual archives and showcase the Principality's representation in cinema.
+In 1997, the Audiovisual Institute of Monaco was founded with the aim of preserving audiovisual archives and showcasing Monaco's representation in cinema.

-Between 1998 and 2000, the Council of Europe evaluated twenty-two territories, including Monaco, in a first round of reports naming tax havens.
+Between 1998 and 2000, the Council of Europe evaluated Monaco in a first round of reports naming tax havens.

-In 1998, the Centre for Tax Policy and Administration, part of the OECD, issued a first report on the consequences of the financial systems of known tax havens.
+In 1998, the Centre for Tax Policy and Administration, part of the Organisation for Economic Co-operation and Development (OECD), issued a first report on the consequences of the financial systems of known tax havens.

-In 1999, the current Monaco-Monte Carlo train station, built partly underground, was opened.
+In 1999, the current Monaco-Monte Carlo train station was opened.
+It is built partly underground and connects Monaco by rail to French cities.

 As of 2000, nearly two-thirds of the residents of Monaco were foreigners.

-Between 1998 and 2000, the Council of Europe evaluated twenty-two territories, including Monaco, in a first round of reports naming tax havens.
+Between 1998 and 2000, the Council of Europe evaluated Monaco in a first round of reports naming tax havens.

-In 2000, the Financial Action Task Force on Money Laundering (FATF) stated that Monaco's anti-money laundering system was comprehensive but noted difficulties in international investigations and a lack of resources for SICCFIN.
+In 2000, the Financial Action Task Force on Money Laundering (FATF) stated that Monaco's anti-money laundering system was comprehensive, but difficulties were encountered in international investigations, and the FIU of Monaco (SICCFIN) lacked adequate resources.

-In 2001, the minting of new euro coins in Monaco started in preparation for their introduction.
-The first euro coins from Monaco have the year 2001 on them.
+In 2001, the minting of the new euro coins started in Monaco in preparation for their introduction.

-Monaco's issuance of its own decimal coins of the Monégasque franc, which had begun in 1837, continued until 2001.
+Monaco's first decimal coins of the Monégasque franc issued in 1837 continued until 2001.

-In 2002, Monaco adopted the euro as its currency, replacing the Monegasque franc, and acquired the right to mint euro coins with Monegasque designs.
+In 2002, Monaco adopted the euro as its currency and acquired the right to mint euro coins with Monegasque designs.

-In 2002, a new treaty between France and Monaco specified that Monaco would remain independent even without heirs to the Grimaldi dynasty.
+In 2002, a new treaty between France and Monaco specified that the principality would remain independent even without Grimaldi heirs.

-Until 2002, the Prime Minister was a French citizen appointed by the prince; since a constitutional amendment in 2002, the Prime Minister can be French or Monégasque.
+Until 2002, the Prime Minister was a French citizen.
+Since a constitutional amendment in 2002, the Prime Minister can be French or Monégasque.

 Georges Marsan has been the mayor of Monaco since 2003.

-In 2004, AS Monaco reached the UEFA Champions League Final but lost to FC Porto.
+AS Monaco FC reached the 2004 UEFA Champions League Final, but lost 3–0 to Portuguese team FC Porto.

 In 2004, Monaco joined the Council of Europe, expanding its international affiliations.